Checkout Optimization: 20 Best Ways to Recover Lost Sales

 custom woocommerce checkout page

-If customers aren’t completing a purchase, and don’t respond to an upsell, a downsell is another option.
+If customers aren’t completing a purchase, a downsell offer is another great option.
+Downselling is when you offer a lower-priced option to customers who seem hesitant to buy.
 This can help to build trust by providing an option that meets the shopper’s budget.

-You’ll know if it’s time to offer a downsell if your customers look at a particular item, then keep checking back for a cheaper version of it.
-You can find this information in the Behavior Flow report in Google Analytics, which tracks visitors’ progress through the site.
+Offer a downsell if your customers look at a particular item and keep checking back for a cheaper version.
+This type of information used to be available in the Behavior Flow report in Google Analytics but now can be tracked in Exploration reports in GA4.

-Finally, use analytics and testing to work out where you need to optimize your checkout flow.
+Finally, use analytics and testing to discover what you need to optimize in your checkout flow.

 You send an abandonment email, and recipients follow a link back to your site.
-You can use the A/B testing built into OptinMonster to show two different versions of an offer designed to make those visitors buy.
+You can use the A/B testing built into OptinMonster to show 2 different versions of an offer designed to convince those visitors to buy.
 Then you can see which one gets the best response, and use that campaign to win more sales.

 See the video below for more details of OptinMonster’s split testing feature.

 This is an ongoing process.
-You’ll measure and test till you have the best-optimized page you can create, and then you’ll likely do it again.
+You’ll measure and test to optimize your checkout page, and then you’ll likely do it again.

-Now you know the best practices for eCommerce checkout page optimization.
-If you want to optimize other areas of your eCommerce site, check out our tips on improving product pages, boosting eCommerce conversion rates and eCommerce personalization.
+Now you know the best practices for eCommerce checkout optimization.
+If you want to optimize other areas of your eCommerce store, check out these resources:

 Disclosure: Our content is reader-supported.
 This means if you click on some of our links, then we may earn a commission.
 We only recommend products that we believe will add value to our readers.